Anyadike22/Building-and-Tracking-a-Fashion-Image-Classifier-Using-PyTorch-and-Comet-ML/README.md

 # How to Run
 Set up your Comet ML account:

--Create a Comet account
+- Create a Comet account

--Get your API key from your Comet dashboard
+- Get your API key from your Comet dashboard

--You can either:
+- You can either:

 ## Set environment variables:

--export COMET_API_KEY="your-api-key"
+- export COMET_API_KEY="your-api-key"
--export COMET_PROJECT_NAME="fashion-mnist-demo"
+- export COMET_PROJECT_NAME="fashion-mnist-demo"
--export COMET_WORKSPACE="your-workspace-name"
+- export COMET_WORKSPACE="your-workspace-name"

 Or hardcode them in the script (not recommended for shared code).